 Moreover, the government continued to function, and the GS's markets, bakeries, and streets remained stable with all government departments operating under alternative plans, leaving the enemy dumbfounded.
 Political action intersected with administrative operations and resistance work.
-Soon, the prime minister of Egypt, the Arab League foreign ministers, and the secretary-general of the Arab League travelled to Gaza along with the Turkish foreign minister following a series of contacts made by the Hamas-led government and intensive efforts that culminated for the first time with an agreement to stop the assault on GS.
+Soon, the prime minister of Egypt, the League of Arab States foreign ministers, and the secretary-general of the League of Arab States travelled to Gaza along with the Turkish foreign minister following a series of contacts made by the Hamas-led government and intensive efforts that culminated for the first time with an agreement to stop the assault on GS.
 The resistance achieved a political victory for the first time in the history of the conflict with Israel, thanks to the integration and harmony of national action.